Earth Preservation Fund

 Today, the EPF funds projects that help people to do better in their home countries with a particular focus on sustainability and combating global climate change.
 The EPF also consults with travel and tourism companies seeking to adopt sustainable practices.

-EPF Carbon Reduction Project
+EPF Carbon Reduction Program

 The most impactful way to take action on climate change is to make choices that reduce fossil fuel consumption and therefore reduce greenhouse gas emissions.
 While in some places it might be possible for an individual traveler to seek out an eco-lodge that uses renewable fuel or to book travel through a specialty operator who will create a low-emissions itinerary, generally individual travelers lack the opportunity to choose the energy source for their transportation, lodging, and food preparation.